edinburgh-napier/SET09102/notes/unit1_code_quality/readability_tips.md

     > is expected to behave in different scenarios.
     >
     > Write tests that cover a range of cases and use clear naming to describe what each test
     > is checking.
-This makes the code’s purpose and behavior more transparent.
+This makes the code’s purpose and behaviour more transparent.